frankkiv/sudoku_py/README.md

 ## How to use
 For now only allow for the 9x9 sudoku.

-Please copy your sudoku to input.csv file and split each digit by "," and leave the unassigned number to 0.
+Please copy your sudoku to input.csv file and split each digit by "," and leave the unassigned slot to 0.

 ```python
 # how to run